-Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data10 may result in the rejection of proposals in accordance with section 3.11 of the ERC Rules of submission and evaluation under Horizon Europe.
-Please also note that plagiarism detection software is used to analyse all submitted proposals to detect similar proposals submitted by different Pls.
+Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data13 may result in the rejection of proposals in accordance with section 3.11 of the ERC Rules of submission and evaluation under Horizon Europe.
+Please also note that a plagiarism detection software is used to analyse all submitted proposals in order to detect similar proposals submitted by different PIs.
 A procedure is in place to assess alleged or suspected cases of scientific misconduct.
-Scientific misconduct may result in the rejection of the proposal from the current call and in a possible restriction on submission of proposals to future calls, as explained in the relevant ERC Work Programme.
+Scientific misconduct may result in the rejection of the proposal from the current call and in a possible restriction on submission of proposals to future calls, as provided in the relevant ERC Work Programme.